Skip to main content

 SEGUL provides two ways of filtering based on parsimony informative sites:

-We use the --pinf option to input the number of informative sites.
-This option filters alignments that contain at least that number of informative sites.
+This option filters alignments that contain at least the specified number of informative sites.

 For example, in the command below, we will filter alignments in the alignments directory with a minimum containing 50 parsimony informative sites: